-UX teams typically work by creating, then going back to remove unnecessary content, to fill in gaps within the content, or add onto the content.
+UX teams typically work by creating, and then going back to remove unnecessary content, to fill in gaps within the content, or to add onto the content.
 Proper IA allows you to identify a large portion of these aspects before the creation process even begins.
 In this way, project work is not only more efficient but fewer, important elements slip through the cracks.
 Additionally, it provides a framework just in case professionals do have to go back and fix certain features.

 4. Translates Project to New Involvement

 Many digital product projects bring in new teams and team members during different development stages.
 For instance, marketers may not be involved since day 1.
 They may only come into the project on day 90.
 IA blueprints allow professionals to understand overall goals and the basics of the project.

 When IA considers the user, the user can quickly and intuitively learn to use the digital product and pull the valuable information they were searching for from it.
 Additionally, they will be more inclined to complete a conversion such as purchasing items, filling out e-forms, or sharing content.
 In this way, IA encourages a smooth and seamless user experience and promotes the original goals of the digital product.

 2. Reduces Abandonment Rates